EOEPCA/dev-env/README.md

-# eoepca-management
+# dev-env
-Tools and environment definitions for EOEPCA management and development activities
+Tools and environment definitions for local EOEPCA development activities